Signs Of Heavy Breathing In Maine Coons

 The information within this article has been cross-checked and approved by Dr. Abdul Basit Javed DVM, RVMP (small animal veterinarian).

-Cats have a very subtle respiratory style, and they breathe in such a calm and comfortable manner that you may not notice that their chest cavity is expanding and relaxing.
+Cats have a very subtle respiratory style and breathe in such a calm and comfortable manner that you may not notice their chest cavity is expanding and relaxing.

 If your Maine Coon consistently breathes more than 35 times per minute, you should consult a veterinarian as soon as possible.

 Under normal circumstances, Maine Coons do not breathe heavily.
-Instead, Maine Coons have a very calm respiratory rhythm and breathe silently.
+Instead, they have a very calm respiratory rhythm and breathe silently.

-However, their breathing rate may be slightly higher than that of most ordinary cats due to their larger size which means they require more oxygen and thus must breathe more frequently.
+Their breathing rate, however, may be slightly higher than ordinary cats due to their larger size since they require more oxygen and thus must breathe more frequently.

-It is natural for a Maine Coon to breathe heavily in the following occurrences:
+It is natural for your large cat to breathe heavily in the following occurrences:

 - The heat